Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Experiment Results

 \subsection{Effectiveness on Simulated Data}

-In this subsection we show \textbf{(\rom{1})}, effectiveness our language model based method when detecting compromised accounts in a simulated environment, \textbf{(\rom{2})}, compare the performance to other methods and \textbf{(\rom{3})}, show that improvements can be made when combining the language model features with other approaches.
+In this subsection we show the effectiveness of our language model based method when detecting compromised accounts in a simulated environment.
+We answer research question \textbf{(\rom{3})}, compare the performance to general state-of-the-art text classification features and \textbf{(\rom{4})}, show that improvements can be made when combining the language model features with other specialized approaches, proposed in previous work in compromised account detection.

-To evaluate research question \textbf{(\rom{1})}, we perform an ablation study in Table~\ref{tab:classification-performance}, which shows the performance of all features together and individually.
+We perform an ablation study in Table~\ref{tab:classification-performance}, which shows the performance of all features together and individually.
 In this experiment 50\% of the tweets of a compromised account are compromised.
 We observe that we gain maximum performance over all metrics when all features are utilized (see column ``All'').
 The classifier reaches an accuracy of 0.80, high precision (0.90) and Recall at 0.68.
 Both measures are combined in the $F_1$-score, which reaches 0.78.
 We would like to note that a precision of 0.90 can be sufficient for many practical applications, where the system could alert users or platform providers.
 When features are investigated individually, we find that the features ``Max'' and ``Variance'' perform worst.
 The features ``Min'' and ``Mean'' perform almost equally in isolation and much better than the other two.
-Surprisingly, the minimum sample of the two probability distribution is such a strong signal.
-We hypothesize that the minimum will be higher for compromised accounts when the sample rate is small and most $t_{start}$ and $t_{end}$ dates fall within the actual range of the begin and end of an account attack.
+We find the minimum sample of the two probability distributions to be a strong signal.
+This further confirms our earlier observations that compromised accounts can be distinguished by their higher average KL-divergence.